Boys & Girls Clubs of the Suncoast opening Hurricane Camps Monday

-The Boys & Girls clubs of Tampa Bay and Boys & Girls Clubs of the Suncoast are opening Hurricane Camps for kids on Monday, October 7th.
+The Boys & Girls clubs of Tampa Bay and Boys & Girls Clubs of the Suncoast are opening Hurricane Camps for kids on Monday, October 14th from 8:30 a.m. until 5:30 p.m.

 The camps are open to all kids and teens, regardless of whether they are current club members.
 Lunch and snacks will be provided.